github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 ### Step 2: Add a dev container to your codespace from a template

-The default codespaces container will support running Python projects like [python-docs-hello-world](https://github.com/2percentsilk/python-docs-hello-world) out of the box.
-By setting up a custom container you can customize the tools and scripts that run as part of codespace creation and ensure a fully reproducible environment for all {% data variables.product.prodname_codespaces %} users in your repository.
+The default codespaces container comes with the latest Python version, package managers (pip, Miniconda), and other common tools preinstalled.
+However, we encourage you to set up a custom container so you can tailor the tools and scripts that run as part of codespace creation to your project's needs and ensure a fully reproducible environment for all {% data variables.product.prodname_codespaces %} users in your repository.

 To set up your project with a custom container, you will need to use a `devcontainer.json` file to define the environment.
 In {% data variables.product.prodname_codespaces %} you can add this either from a template or you can create your own.
 For more information on dev containers, see [Configuring your codespace](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project).